tylerharter/cs320/f20/p4/README.md

 columns.
 Feel free to drop rows/columns from your original data source if necessary.

-Leave a comment in your `main.py` about the source of your data.
+**Mandatory**: Leave a comment in your `main.py` about the source of your data and another comment about an interesting graph you could make using this data.
+(Just be creative and show us that you've thought about your data a bit)

 Two good places to check while looking for a dataset are [Kaggle](https://www.kaggle.com/datasets) and Google's [Dataset Search](https://datasetsearch.research.google.com/).